 Once created you can upload files, create directories, or click connect to obtain information to mount to Windows or Linux.
 Note that you cannot assign folder level permissions, unless accessing with Shared Access Signature.

 Once you have data stored in Azure storage there are several ways of viewing and accessing your data.
 You need to have your storage account name and Access Key or a Shared Access Signature (SAS) to access your data from anywhere except directly from the Azure Web Portal.
 You can obtain your access key from the Azure Web Portal within your storage account under Settings > Access Keys.
 These can be easily regenerated at any time.
 You can also generate a SAS to provide specific delegated access to your storage account for a specific period.

 Azure Web Portal

 Using the Azure Web Portal, you have access to all storage options and can fully access all blobs, file shares, tables, and queues to manage and maintain.
 The Azure Web Portal also provides many other options to configure including diagnostics, metrics, and other configurations and properties regarding your storage account.

 Azure Storage Explorer

 Azure Storage Explorer is a standalone application that can be installed on Windows, macOS, and Linux to provide a graphical way to access your storage account.
 Storage Explorer can be used to access and manage blobs, files, queues, and tables.
-You can connect to a storage account in several different ways including Azure AD Authentication, SAS, or Access Key.
+You can connect to a storage account in several different ways including Microsoft Entra ID (formerly known as Azure AD) Authentication, SAS, or Access Key.
 Once connected you can see all the data you have access to based on the connection method.